-We all know about car windows steaming up on the inside and how it affect visibility. although, with a working blower or AC this can issue can be eradicated quickly.
-Nut what happens when there is steam from under the car bonnet?!
-A car bonnet steaming could mean a number of things have gone wrong; from minor fixes to issues that require a trained mechanic.
-Let’s explore the reasons why you may be seeing steam coming out from under your bonnet…
+This could indicate a number of things have gone wrong, from minor fixes to issues that require a trained mechanic.
+Let's explore the reasons why you may be seeing steam coming from under your bonnet...

-- Put car in neutral or park and then rev the engine.
+Put the car in neutral and rev the engine.